jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-28.md

-+++
+---
+title: "The Appeal of Default of Justice"
+heading: "Chapter 8"
-title=  "The Appeal of Default of Justice" description=  "THE appeal of default of justice was when the court of a particular lord deferred, evaded, or refused to do justice to the parties" date=  2020-03-14 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-27" linkbtext=  "Chapter 27" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-29" linkftext=  "Chapter 29" heading=  "Chapter 28"
+description: "THE appeal of default of justice was when the court of a particular lord deferred, evaded, or refused to do justice to the parties"
-+++
+image: "/covers/spirit.jpg"
+weight: 70
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 THE appeal of default of justice was when the court of a particular lord deferred, evaded, or refused to do justice to the parties.